CCI-MOC/hil/docs/INSTALL-devel.rst

-Following guide covers setting up a developement environment for HAAS on a CentOS/RHEL based system.
+Following guide covers setting up a developement environment for HaaS on a CentOS/RHEL based system.

 Dependencies: